 All That You Do Leads to a Successful PBL!

 All Roads Lead to The PBL...

-Google Classroom will be your best resource for our class.
-Assignments, homework, reminders, updates, and even material to prepare you for the next class will be posted daily, so it is important that you check our Google Classroom group and your email notifications
+All assignments, reminders, updates, and material to prepare for the next class will be posted on Google Classroom daily, so it is important to check Google Classroom and Gmail

-We can also communicate on Google Classroom - you can post comments, questions, or information to me and the group at any time, even after school and weekends if needed.
+We can also communicate on Google Classroom by posting comments, questions, or information to me at any time, even after school and weekends if needed.

-All Google Classroom postings, to teachers or student groups, must be about school topics/info - THIS IS NOT Instagram or Twitter .
+All Google Classroom postings, to teachers or student groups, must be about school topics/info - THIS IS NOT Instagram or SnapChat .

 Your lifeline to our class...

-Your PBL, or Project/Problem Based Performance Task, is the culmination of everything you have learned over the course of the units in each subject -
+Your PBL, or Project/Problem Based Learning Task, is the culmination of everything you have learned over the course of the unit in each subject -

 your instruction in all of your subjects prepares you to complete your PBL successfully.